-The Story Behind the Trends - All areas have seen a decrease over the last year in the percentage of post-primary school children with less than 85% attendance.
-Belfast is consistently above the NI average and Castlereagh is consistently below the NI average over the six years.
+The Story Behind the Trends - All areas, except Carrickfergus have seen a decrease over the last year in the percentage of post- primary school children with less than 85% attendance.
+Carrickfergus and Newtownabbey are above the NI average of 9.3%.